conan-io/docs/reference/tools.rst

     def fix_symlinks(conanfile, raise_if_error=False)

 This tool is intended to be used inside the ``package()`` method after all files have been copied.
-It take care of symlinks:
+It takes care of symlinks:

  * Converts every symlink into a relative one starting in the root of the package.
  * Removes (or raises) symlinks that point to files/directories outside the package.